 I like to use the manufacturers recomendations but also take it with a grain of salt.
 They have a particular vacuum usage in mind when they come up with these numbers, but everyone’s situation is different.
 If you’re single and live in a small apartment, then you’re vacuuming routine is different than a family of 4 living in a 3000 sq. ft. house.

 Check your filters regularly and wash them as frequently as you can.

 Buying these filters from a third party is indeed possible and you should be able to replace all the filters for less than $20.

 Truthfully, this all depends on how often you vacuum and what kind of messes you’re vacuuming.
 With the older Shark Navigator models, I used the filters for several years with no trouble.

-You can get the HEPA filter and foam filter for $35.70 at Amazon.
-That’s much cheaper than the genuine Shark filters and the reviews are excellent.
+You can get the HEPA filter and foam filter at Amazon.
+They’re usually much cheaper than the genuine Shark filters and the reviews are excellent.

 The ongoing costs of filters for bagless vacuums tend to be very small and not something you should worry about, especially when there are good third-party options.
 They are cheaper than bag vacuums.

 Prices shown are pulled from Amazon at the time you view this page.
 Items with low availability may display unrealistic prices, so consider checking the links to other retailers for more competitive pricing.